When the temperature begins to fall, pets need extra care. OHS offers tips to keep pets safe and healthy during cold weather.

 - Vehicle safety: try using “pet-friendly” antifreeze products and thoroughly cleaning up any spills.

 - During walks: keep your dog on leash and under control during walks in the winter weather, especially during a snowstorm – dogs can lose scent in this weather and become lost.
-More dogs are lost during the winter than during any other season, so make sure yours always wears ID tags.
+Always make sure yours always wears ID tags.

 - Post-walk: check and wipe pets’ paws when they come back into the house because they can ingest road salt, antifreeze or other potentially dangerous chemicals when licking paws to clean them.
 Paw pads may also be cut by snow or encrusted ice.